Bogdanpoda/AERO-Connect2023/README.md

 # AERO CONNECT Project

-This project is a joint effort by a team of students from XYZ University to design and build a rescue and survey drone.
+This project is a joint effort by a team of students from Concordia University to design and build a rescue and survey drone.
 The drone is intended to be used in search and rescue missions, as well as for surveying remote or difficult-to-reach areas.
 The drone is equipped with a range of sensors and capabilities that allow it to perform its intended tasks efficiently and effectively.

 ## Installation